 Every company has those dreaded competitors; no matter what you do, they always seem to follow your lead, using your ideas and pouching potential customers.
 Whether you are a local, national, or international brand, there are probably groups of people in your company, most probably from sales and your marketing team, that can quickly rattle off your top competitor’s list as well as what differentiates them from you.
 You are competing with dozens of companies going after the same group of customers.

 From your customer’s point of view.

 Step into your customer’s shoes and look from their perspective to focus on who they’d consider and what their flaws and weaknesses are.
-We try and think as they would planning out their path to purchase as they go.
-When you do find a competitor’s brand that your customer might choose over you, look at what makes them shine over you, then you can align your brand’s message to make it more appealing to the same demographic.
+We try and think as they would, planning out their path to purchase as they go.
+When you find a competitor’s brand that your customer might choose over you, look at what makes them shine over you, then you can align your brand’s message to make it more appealing to the same demographic.

 From your competitor’s point of view.

-Secondly, examining your competitor from the perspective of someone within that brand.
+Secondly, examine your competitor from the perspective of someone within that brand.
 This will help you to understand their identity, positioning, USP and brand as a whole.
-This might be the story behind their brand, their brand assets or the steps that they have taken over the years to cement their brand positioning today.
+This might be the story behind their brand, their brand assets or the steps they have taken over the years to cement their brand positioning today.